phnhub/Projet-Advanced-Machine-Learning-Sorbonne-University/README.md

 Download the database from ... which contains two serie of frames so they will all be labelized for two label "Frotter" and "Marcher".
 It has therefore two folder "Frotter" and "Marcher" that each of them contains 31 frame of the corresponding label followed by the rest of the video frames.

+The "serie 1" folder contains 31 frames of "Frotter" label plus the rest of the video frames.
-For the "Fortter" folder, the first 31 frames are all of the "Fortter" label and for the "Marcher" folder the last 31 frames are all of the "Marcher" label.
+The "serie 2" folder contains 31 frames of "Marcher" label plus the rest of the video frames.
 So, We will use the frames of these two series to train the model.
-In this case, for each label, choose some frame (we choosed 4 per label) per label and and paste them in their
+In this case, for each label, choose some frame (we choosed 3 per label) per label and and paste them in train folder.
+You can also choose some frame (we choosed 1 per label) per label and put them in test folder.

+*At the end we apply the trained method on these two series folder (serie 1, serie 2).

-Go to code << Part 1 >> and run the code step-by-step until
+Go to code << Part 1 >> and run the code step-by-step until "Labelimg" block.
+This block is the last step of the code << Part 1 >> wich execute a python application via git that could be used for adding and labelizing the bounding box for the images from train folder that will be used to train the model.

+### Part 2: Training and labelizing

+Go to code << Part 2 >> and run the code step-by-step.
+This code do some installation for Tensorflow Object Detection, prepare the model, train the model and apply it on the series of the frames to show the result of detection ,image labeling and differents evalutions using some loss function (Faster R-CNN loss and triplet loss).

+*For analysing the trained model, its precision or its loss values, you can use Tensorboard tool:
+ Usage :
+  After training the Faster R-CNN model, you can use its generated file by the code << Part 2 >> and run the Tensorboard tool by executing the following code from the folder (ex: models -> faster_r_3D_cnn -> train) with contain the saved model.
+  <pre>tensorboard --logdir=. </pre>